 Young social media managers, will point to the technology, numbers of followers, number of 'click throughs,' and all the platforms and analytic tools your company must have, etc..
 Why?
-With little or no actual marketing, sales or customer service background, they need these programs to point out flaws or trends or problems or opportunities within with the campaign.
+With little or no actual marketing, sales or customer service background, they need these programs to point out flaws, trends, problems or opportunities within a given campaign.
 A seasoned marketing pro has the instincts and experience and the analytics, which are used simply to confirm what they believe is the problem or opportunity.
-I'll point to quality of followers and people who don't merely 'click through,' but 'place the order, make the connection, or recommend the product, person or service to their friends.
-If I get 30 people to 'click through' by my personal, SOCIAL interaction with them, and 10 to buy or act, vs, 100 'click throughs' for the same 10 to buy or act, I have saved the company resources, time and effort.
-In today's tight economic climate, companies need a razor sharp pinpointed, economical approach rather that a blunt time and money consuming campaign. (see my article on Know Your Audience)
+I'll point to quality of followers and people who don't merely 'click through,' but place the order, make the connection, or recommend the product, person or service to their friends.
+If I get 30 people to 'click through' by my personal, SOCIAL interaction with them, and 10 buy or act, vs, 100 'click throughs' for the same 10 to buy or act, I have saved the company resources, time and effort.
+In today's tight economic climate, companies need a razor sharp pinpointed, economical approach rather that a blunt, time and money consuming campaign. (see my article on Know Your Audience)

 The definition of 'social' is: a. marked by or passed in pleasant companionship with friends or associates b. or relating to human society, the interaction of the individual and the group, or the welfare of human beings as members of society.